LLP - The Good Samaritan Programme

 In the spirit of encouraging our students to share with the less fortunate and to broaden their cross cultural experience, our school organises an annual overseas VIA trip for selected group of students once a year.
 Students have the opportunity to serve an overseas community, acquire a better understanding of the overseas culture and learn to appreciate what they have back in Singapore.
 For the past few years, our school has organised trips to Bintan, Batam, Siem Reap and Phnom Penh in Cambodia, as well as Chiangmai in Thailand.

 Service through Environment Education

 Environment education is also an integral part of our school’s GSP and we wish for our students to develop and demonstrate the compassion to serve the environment and the courage to lead their peers in caring for the environment.

-This year, our school introduced the L.E.A.D (Love our Environment, Always Do our part) programme to encourage our students to engage in daily cleaning up of their classrooms during the last minutes of curriculum time.
-Our students should learn to take ownership of the cleanliness of their surrounding environment and to be advocates of a clean Singapore
+The L.E.A.D (Love our Environment, Always Do our part) programme encourages our students to engage in daily cleaning up of their classrooms during the last minutes of curriculum time.
+Our students should learn to take ownership of the cleanliness of their surrounding environment and to be advocates of a clean Singapore.

 Students Hard @ Work during the HI Clean-Up Campaign